Horse64/old-core.horse64.org/docs/Specification/Horse64 Concurrency.md

 The effect of explicitly marking a function as `canasync` is as follows:

-- If the function is determined by `horsec` to definitely have a potential call to a `noasync` function or access a global variable, a compile-time error will occur.
+- If the function is determined by `horsec` to definitely have a call to a `noasync` function or access a global variable, a compile-time error will occur.
 This allows you to rectify the issue before it would have led to a runtime error.